https://invisible-island.net/ncurses/man/

 When invoked as reset, tset sets the terminal modes to "sane" values:

-o sets cooked and echo modes,
+o sets canonical ("cooked") and echo modes,

 o turns off cbreak and raw modes,